sony/nnabla-examples/responsible_ai/tracin/README.md

+# TracIn

 ## Overview
-NNabla example code of TracIn mislabel detection algorithm.
+This is an implementation of Neural Network Libraries for estimating training data influence by tracing gradient descent called TracIn.
+The goal is to identify the influence of training data points.
 TracIn computes the influence of a training sample by tracing the training loss changes as below.
 <img src="./figure/equation.png" width="650px">
-TracInCP will increase if sample have a good or bad influence for learning model because of its absolute value of influence.
-However, After the beggining of trainig,  mislabelled (bad influence) sample's would have larger influence than other samples.
-So, you can pick up mislabelled samples only for 20% of training data inspection as below.
+This code is an example of mislabeled data detection with TracIn.

 <img src="./figure/self_influence_distribution.png" width="440px"><img src="./figure/score_curve.png" width="440px">

 ## Setup
-Install the dependencies as below.
+Install the dependencies as below:

 ```
 pip install -r requirements.txt
 ```

-## Training(shuffle label)
+## Training(shuffled label)
-If you wanna varificate the efficiency of incorrect labelled sample detection by TracIn algorithm, you must train the network by partially shuffled label(default is `10%`) as below.
+In order to check the efficiency of mislabelled sample detection by TracIn, please train the network by partially shuffled label (default is `10%`) as below:
 <br>

 ```python